Olaminiyi/Project-20/README.md

-To implement migration of  PHP-Todo app into a containerized application.
-Download php-todo repository from here https://github.com/Tonybesto/php-todo.git
+To implement migration of  PHP tooling app into a containerized application.
+Download tooling repository from here https://github.com/Tonybesto/php-todo.git

 ![alt text](images/20.34.png)

-**Firstly**, go to the php-todo directory
+**Firstly**, go to the tooling directory
 ```
-cd php-todo
+cd tooling app
 ```
 Update the .env file with the database credentials
 ```